ashblue/oyster-package-generator/src/templates/README.md

 ## Development Environment

-If you wish to run to run the development environment you'll need to install the latest [node.js](https://nodejs.org/en/).
-Then run the following from the root once.
+If you wish to run the development environment you'll need to install the [node.js](https://nodejs.org/en/) version in the `.nvmrc` file.
+The easiest way to do this is install [NVM](https://github.com/nvm-sh/nvm) and run `nvm use`.

+Once you've installed Node.js, run the following from the root once.

 `npm install`